EDusik/chess-console/README.md

 ## :speaker: Comments:
 I love chess :heart: <br />
-The course is taught in portuguese, so I kept the native language in the code;
+The course is taught in portuguese, so I kept the native language in the code.